purrlab/purrlab.github.io/_pages/join.md

 ## Open PhD or postdoc positions

-There are no open or upcoming positions at the moment.
-Please keep an eye on the [official ITU vacancy page](https://en.itu.dk/About-ITU/Vacancies) to stay updated about possible positions.
+We have [multiple PhD and postdoc positions available](https://candidate.hr-manager.net/ApplicationInit.aspx?cid=119&ProjectId=181763&DepartmentId=3439&MediaId=5), closing date 30th of April 2025.
+In general, please keep an eye on the [official ITU vacancy page](https://en.itu.dk/About-ITU/Vacancies) to stay updated about possible positions.

 ## Alternatives